Mission & History

 Ventura, raised by Portuguese immigrants, spoke the same language as many of his early clients.
 But his connection to them went deeper than that.
 Ventura understood the challenges his clients faced navigating an unknown legal system, and he appreciated their culture and values.

 No clients were turned away for lack of money.
 Those without means bartered for Ventura’s assistance with homemade goods and services.
-Practicing law in this way, Ventura became a vital part of the community, and a trusted advisor to thousands of Portuguese and Spanish-speaking immigrants.
+Practicing law in this way, Ventura became a vital part of the community, and a trusted adviser to thousands of Portuguese and Spanish-speaking immigrants.

 Continuing a commitment to reflect the community it serves, Ventura Law was a pioneer in bringing diversity to the local legal profession.